NuclearPineapples/youtube-dl/README.md

 Alternatively, refer to the [developer instructions](#developer-instructions) for how to check out and work with the git repository.
 For further options, including PGP signatures, see the [youtube-dl Download Page](https://ytdl-org.github.io/youtube-dl/download.html).

 # DESCRIPTION
 **youtube-dl** is a command-line program to download videos from YouTube.com and a few more sites.
 It requires the Python interpreter, version 2.6, 2.7, or 3.2+, and it is not platform specific.
-It should work on your Unix box, on Windows or on macOS.
-It is released to the public domain, which means you can modify it, redistribute it or use it however you like.
+It should work on your Unix box, on Windows or macOS.
+It is released to the public domain, which means you can modify it, redistribute it, or use it however you like.

     youtube-dl [OPTIONS] URL [URL...]